If you’re looking to make some bets on the Super Bowl when legal sports betting in California goes live, we’ve got you

 On this page, we provide you with a list of the top CA sportsbooks for Super Bowl betting, plus live Super Bowl odds direct from their odds boards, as well as a list of our four favorite DFS apps to enter prop-style pick’em contests when the San Francisco 49ers play the Kansas City Chiefs this Sunday.

 Best Super Bowl betting sites for CA bettors

-When California online sportsbooks go live, here’s where you’ll find the top sportsbooks for betting the Super Bowl online.
+When California online sportsbooks go live, you’ll find the top sportsbooks for betting on the Super Bowl online.
 For now, there are legal DFS prop-style pick’em contests available for California sports bettors.
 Here are four of our favorite DFS apps to use.

 Below are five top sportsbooks with a nice selection of Super Bowl betting odds that can be expected to launch in California post-legalization.